Transfer Credit Process

 Length of the transfer credit process

-Evaluation of transfer credit eligibility begins when all required documents have been received and an admissions decision has been made.
+Evaluation of transfer credit eligibility begins once an admission decision has been made and/or all required documents have been received.

-It typically takes from four to eight weeks from the time an application decision is made (with all transcripts and course outlines received) to complete the process with notification of the results to you.
+Once an application decision is made and all transcripts/course outlines are received and processed, it typically takes four to eight weeks to complete the process.
 The time required to complete the process depends on the number and nature of the courses and subject areas involved, the quality of the information available on the transcript(s), and the degree of detail available from the course information you have supplied.

-Transfer credit evaluation results are sent by the Office of the Registrar to your @mun.ca email account.
+Transfer credit evaluation results are sent by the Registrar's Office to your @mun.ca email account.